Last Updated on

 Max Factor was still the leader in invention and made products women wanted to use, inspired by the actresses who also wore Max Factor off screen.

 In 1953, the first all-in-one base and powder, Creme Puff, is introduced by Max Factor.
-In 1954, they launch the first retail concealer, a flesh-coloured stick called Erace.
+They launch the first retail concealer in 1954, a flesh-coloured stick called Erace.

 In 1952, Boots relaunched its No. 7 range, which had almost disappeared during the war.
 The black and gold packaging was influenced by Hollywood.